PorchLight Entertainment

-PorchLight Entertainment, Inc. was an American animation and live-action studio founded in 1995 by Bruce D. Johnson and William T. Baumann.
-It is focused on development & production of television series in both live action and animation.
-It specializes in producing animation for television, film and home video.
+PorchLight Entertainment, Inc. was an American animation and live-action production company founded in 1995 by Bruce D. Johnson and William T. Baumann.
+It focused on the development & production of television series in both live action and animation formats, as well as content for film and home video.

 History

-On February 20, 1995, PorchLight Entertainment officially began its operations.
-It was headed by Bruce D. Johnson, former employee of Hanna-Barbera, and former Taft Broadcasting employee William T. Baumann.
-Their first acquisition is to bring Adventures from the Book of Virtues to television.
-Their project was then picked up by PBS, who ordered it to their series commitment.
+PorchLight Entertainment began operations on February 20, 1995.
+The company was founded by Bruce D. Johnson, a former employee of Hanna-Barbera, and former Taft Broadcasting employee William T. Baumann.
+One of its major projects was acquiring the rights to adapt Adventures from the Book of Virtues for television.
+The project was later picked up by PBS, which ordered it to series.

 In 1997, while on the virtue of its own successful programming, it would spend $10 million on expanding its own programming activity and planning on to do made-for-TV movies.
 In 1998, it launched a motion picture division, PorchLight Pictures, which specialized on having motion picture distribution.

 In 2000, it bought the international film, TV and distribution rights to the motion picture, Heartwood.
 In 2001, it signed a deal with Columbia TriStar Home Entertainment to distribute titles based on Jay Jay the Jet Plane.
 In 2004, it was acquired by their senior management and Beringea through Global Rights II, through its parent company, PorchLight Worldwide, Inc.

 In 2011, Bruce D. Johnson, one of PorchLight's co-founders, started Foxfield Entertainment.

 In 2018, PorchLight Entertainment was acquired by Trilogy Animation Group.